 10. This quote: ”He’s got three crutches, and one of them is you.
 And the other two are crutches.”

 REASONS WE LOVE…

-NICK OFFERMAN AS
+NICK OFFERMAN as RON SWANSON

 11. The director of Pawnee’s parks and recreation department is a staunch libertarian who doesn’t believe in government. ”The irony is that Leslie has all these dreams, and her boss says, ‘I don’t want the parks department to exist,”’ says Daniels.

 12. The mustache.
 Thick.
 Proud.
 Authoritarian.

 13. A stoic man, Ron has a smooth side, in the form of his alter ego, jazz saxophonist Duke Silver.

 14. Ron’s mother and two horrific ex-wives share the name Tammy.
 (Offerman’s real-life spouse, Megan Mullally, plays one of his exes, who wields a frightening sexual power over him.)

 15. His insatiable hunger for artery-clogging food, particularly anything in the meat family. ”I am blessed with a mighty constitution which allows me to perform stunts as well as consume dangerously large quantities of cholesterol,” boasts Offerman.

 16. His passion for woodworking (which writers based on Offerman’s own hobby). ”The writers made a visit to my shop,” says Offerman. ”They were bewitched as all who visit must be.”